Popular now on KPCC

 Her honors include Golden Mikes and APTRA awards for Best Newscast and Best News Writing.
 Additional awards from those and other professional organizations include first place in spot news, documentary, entertainment and feature reporting and use of feature sound.

-In 2009 she jumped into television and currently hosts "Healthline", a weekly cable interview show.
+In 2009, she jumped into television and hosted "Healthline", a weekly cable interview show.

 Stories by Susanne Whatley